a1ext/labeless/README.md

 # Troubleshooting
 Issue with Python 2.7.11 is described [here](http://bugs.python.org/issue26998?), so avoid usage of this version.
 The latest stable supported version is 2.7.10.

+* Q: Labeless for x64dbg x32 is works, but x64 doesn't.
+Why?
+* A: Please, recheck that you have installed protobuf and 'labeless' module for Python x64

 # Download
 * [Download latest release of Labeless](https://github.com/a1ext/labeless/releases/latest)